Goddard/Project-IE-4k/README.md

   mingw-w64-x86_64-vulkan-headers \
   ninja`

 You also need to have cuda installed if you have an Nvidia GPU.
-Support for other GPUs are coming soon.
+If you have an AMD GPU you will need AMD ADLX.
+Intel users can use Intel Level Zero.

 `./compile.sh`